 5. Turn off your iDevice and charge it: Just Press and hold the Sleep/wake button > Turn off your iPhone/iPad when you see “Slide to power off” > Charge your iDevice now.

-6. Restore your iOS 10/11 device with iTunes.
+6. Restore your device running iOS 11/12 with iTunes.
 Firstly, backup your iPhone or iPad with iTunes, and then restore it from the backup you just created.

 Is your iPhone or iPad charging slower than usual after download the new iOS?
 Get some quick tips to get your iPhone or iPad charged faster in this part.

-1. Clean up Charging Port of Your iPhone or iPad.
-After a period of use, the lightening port of your iPhone or iPad may get full of dirt or dust that reduces the charging speed of your iDevice.
-Firstly shut down iPhone/iPad and then use toothpicks or dry soft toothbrush to get all the dirt out of the charging port.
+1. Clean up the Charging Port of Your iPhone or iPad.
+After a period of use, the lightning port of your iPhone or iPad may get full of dirt or dust that reduces the charging speed of your iDevice.
+Firstly shut down iPhone/iPad and then use toothpicks or a dry soft toothbrush to get all the dirt out of the charging port.

 2. Use an iPad Charger for iPhone.
 To charge your iPhone quicker you can try using an iPad charger if you got one.